 n is called the order of magnitude of

 So what is an order of magnitude?
 It is the largest power of

 10 that is smaller or equal to our value when the number is positive (we reverse the inequalities for negative entries).
 If you'd like to sound fancier, we could say that it corresponds to rounding down the logarithm with base

 Arguably, such symbolic order of magnitude definition is nice to have, whichever description you choose.
 Nevertheless, how about we see how it works in practice on some examples?

 Order of magnitude estimate examples

-We explain how to find the order of magnitude of a number in detail in the next section.
+We explain how to find the order of magnitude of a number in detail in.
 For now, let's just see how the thing looks and what information it gives.

 Let's have two simple scientific notation examples:

 1,370 = 1.37 * 10³ and